vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/04_rbac/README.md

 #### Specifying unique and non-default dynamic ServiceAccounts

-To create a dynamic name (with pattern `<chart-name>-<release-name>-<component-name>`) it is required to apply a transformation on the `serviceAccountName` on the individual pods to include the dynamic prefix in the rendered result like in this example:
+To create a dynamic name (with pattern `<release-name>-<chart-name>-<component-name>`) it is required to apply a transformation on the `serviceAccountName` on the individual pods to include the dynamic prefix in the rendered result like in this example:

 ```sh
 echo 'hull: